 Fix: Disable Display Scaling on High DPI Devices in Windows 10

-Windows 10 is not without its own unique set of kinks and quirks, and one of these kinks and quirks is the “display scaling on high DPI devices” “feature” that the latest and greatest version of Windows comes with.
-This feature, also referred to as “compatibility scaling mode”, replaces the “XP style display scaling” that was available in Windows 7 and causes any and all programs and applications that don’t specify their compatibility since the very beginning to appear extremely blurry.
-Text in such programs can be very hard to read, which is what makes this issue so pertinent.
+Windows 10, while not without its own unique set of quirks, includes a feature known as “display scaling on high DPI devices.”
+This latest and most advanced feature replaces the “XP style display scaling” that was available in Windows 7, causing all programs and applications, that don’t specify their compatibility from the start, to appear extremely blurry.
+Text within such programs can be challenging to read, making this issue of high importance.

-Unfortunately, this “compatibility scaling mode” is turned on for all programs and applications by default.
-The only way that Microsoft has provided users with to turn this feature off is to disable it by right-clicking on the shortcut of any one of the programs in question, selecting Compatibility and turning display scaling on high DPI devices off, one program at a time.
-This can be quite a tedious task and there is absolutely no way a person can disable this feature for all programs on a Windows 10 computer, at least not a Microsoft-provided way.
+Unfortunately, this “compatibility scaling mode” is turned on, by default, for all programs and applications.
+The only method Microsoft has provided for disabling this feature requires right-clicking on the shortcut of any one desired program, selecting ‘Compatibility’, and then deactivating display scaling on high DPI devices, one program at a time.
+This can be quite a tedious task; there is absolutely no way for a user to disable this feature for all programs on a Windows 10 computer using Microsoft-provided methods.

-However, that does not mean that disabling DPI awareness for all of your programs is impossible – all you need to do is instruct Windows to prefer external manifest files for programs when launching them and then create and place external manifest files for every program that you are facing this problem on.
-The following are the steps you need to complete in order to disable display scaling on high DPI in Windows 10 for all programs using this solution:
+Despite the complexity, disabling DPI awareness for all of your programs is feasible.
+The process entails instructing Windows to prioritize external manifest files when launching programs.
+Afterwards, create and place external manifest files for each program presenting this issue.
+Below are the steps necessary to disable display scaling on high DPI in Windows 10 for all programs utilizing this resolution:

-Press Windows Logo key + R to open a Run.
-Type in regedit and press Enter.
+Press the Windows Logo key and ‘R’ simultaneously to open the Run command.
+Then, type ‘regedit’ and press Enter.

 2016-01-01_152820